Gerash: Seven water storages [aab-anbaar] (Seven Ponds)

+The tank is circle-shaped and the arches of water input and output channels are placed at the west side of first and fourth openings.

+Its bottom, unlike other water storages, is placed at the same surface with openings and arches and is crescent shape.
+Openings and portal arches are pointed, and the second and fifth portal arches have cornice decorations.
+The facades are higher than the wall and as the main body wall are made of stone and chalk materials.
+The dome is made of stone and chalk and daubed by mortar.

+Seven Ponds is one of the limited numbers of heritages which are nationally registered in Pahlavi period.
+And one of the interesting points about its registration is the signature of Mr. Karim Pirnia in its registration file who is the father of Iran traditional architecture.

 Tag-e-Av historical dam

 The city antiquity goes back to “Sasanian” age (224-651 A.D) due to the existence of a historic dam called “Tag-e-Av”.

 The “Tange Ab” dam in Gersh, Fars province, is located in a canyon with the same name in the south west part of Gerash, in the Black mountain and under the peak called “Bon-e-Morok”.
 It belongs to Sasanid era and has been reconstructed at Safavid period when three clamps have been built to prevent its destruction.

 Materials used in dam and the clamps are stone and mortar and a water stream with the same material has been drawn, for irrigation, from the dam up to a plain named as “Dasht-e-Baraa”.
 On the way of this stream to the mouth of the canyon, two pools made of mortar has been also constructed.
 Now, behind the dam is fully filled with sediment on which the cedar tree can be seen.
 This monument has been registered in Iran national heritage index in 2001.